vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 That command says "pull the `ruby-node` image tagged `2-8-stretch`".

-**Tip**: Look into the [docker hub](https://hub.docker.com/r/starefossen/ruby-node/) and pick the right version from the list of tags that suits your needs.
+**Tip**: Look into the [docker hub](https://hub.docker.com/r/starefossen/ruby-node/) and pick the right version from the list of tags that suit your needs.

 ...and back at the terminal.
 Time to build and run the container.